Jodaille/joduino/arduino/sketchbook/README.md

 [TinyRtc] is a piece of code that allow us to check that we can access clock.

-Then we decide to read temperature and humdity values from a DHT11 sensor each interval of [fiveMinutes]
+Then we decide to read temperature and humidity values from a DHT11 sensor at each interval of [fiveMinutes]

-But we certainly to check that sensors can be accessed, so that [DHT11] could help us.
+But we certainly need to check that sensors can be accessed, so that [DHT11] could help us.

 ## Experiments not very stable